gytenis98/ECE382_LAB5/README.md

 ##A Functionality

 Use the buttons on a remote control to either control your lab #4 etch-a-sketch (up, down, right, left, color) or your pong game.

+##Testing/Debugging
+I had some problems figuring out how to make my device listen to my remote.
+In particular, with the length of signals.
+I spent quite a few hours in the lab for the first day requirements.
+Later, i have problem to figure out how I should determine  the length of +/- of my signal.
+I used original 100 and it did not work.
+I found that 200 works by experimenting with it.